NxPKG/khulnasoft-docs/content/cloudflare-one/tutorials/fastapi.md

 async def validate_cloudflare(request: Request):
     """
-    Validate that the request is authenticated by Cloudflare Access.
+    Validate that the request is authenticated by Khulnasoft Access.
     """
     if verify_token(request) != True:
         raise HTTPException(status_code=400, detail="Not authenticated properly!")